Charbel Makhlouf: Miracles

 In 1994, a Lebanese Maronite Catholic named Raymond Nader was praying at the hermitage in Annaya when he had a mystical experience.
 “I found myself in another world…I saw a strange and amazing Light unlike any light I had ever seen; it was a sea of light that extended from one end of the universe to the other.
 I wanted that Light to stay permanently.”
 After the vision, Nader was leaving when his arm felt hot and itchy near the statue of Saint Charbel.
 When he rolled up his sleeve in his car, he saw the imprint of five fingers.
 “They were engraved like a hand on my arm and encircled by a red glare as if imprinted through fire.
 But I felt nothing but warmth.”

-Dr. Nabil Hokayem, a plastic surgeon from Beirut, examined the mark and believed it was a third-degree burn despite not causing Nader pain.
+Dr. Nabil Hokayem, a plastic surgeon from Beirut, examined the mark and believed it was a third-degree burn despite it not causing Nader pain.
 The mark has since repeatedly faded and returned.
 Inspired by his experience, in 1995 Nader began a prayer group called the Family of Saint Sharbel.
 Its mission is “to contribute to the Catholic Church’s evangelizing mission through living the spirituality of Saint Sharbel in the world.”
 Nader claims Saint Charbel has appeared to him many more times, and 16 of the saint's locutions to Nader have been published.